brenordv/db-monitor-poc/readme.md

 1. Which queries are currently running for a long time.
 2. Which queries are missing indexes and the list of missing indexes for each query.
 3. Which queries are the worst?
-And which part of those queries are the worst.
+And for each query, the top 3 worst operations.

 ## What can you do with that info?

 1. Save the reports to a CosmosDb collection.
 2. Save the reports to a storage file (and maybe use it in an Azure Data Factory pipeline).
-3. Send the reports to an email address.
+3. Send the reports to an email address/Slack/Teams/some other API.
+4. Store the reports in a SQL database.

 # Pros and cons